dkim3110/c_mkproj/README.md

 # To uninstall, run 'sudo make uninstall'
 ```

-2. Deploy (Windows)

-  Move the compiled `mkproj.exe` to a directory included in your system's `PATH`.
-If using MSYS2/MinGW, simply ditch `sudo` and run the above.
+*For Windows, move the compiled `mkproj.exe` to a directory included in your system's `PATH`.
+If using MSYS2/MinGW, simply ditch `sudo` and run the above.*

 ## Usage